Ham and Cheese Pizza Recipe

 - Pizza Bases

-- 1½ cups almond meal, plus extra as needed
+- 1½ cups rice flour, nut-free or gluten-free flour, plus extra as needed

 - 2 eggs, lightly beaten